 - State the purpose of the meeting and how it will run.
-Advise the employee that you will be taking notes and/or recording the proceedings.
+Advise the employee to prepare properly for the meeting and bring relevant documents that s/he considers necessary to present.
+Inform the employee that you will be taking notes and/or recording the proceedings.

 - Explain that you want to discuss ways in which the impact on the company may be minimised without negatively impacting on the employee’s condition.

 - Explain how the employee’s role contributes to your business success and that an employer has the right to enquire about the illness that may impact on performance of duties.